branko623/LEDSerialExpander/README.md

 display.write(data_dict)
 ```

-For a working example, check example.py
+For a working example, check the fast_example.py or safe_example.py

 Other Parameters
 -------------------